waelhammoudeh/pgadmin4-slackbuild/README.md

 subdirectory contains an Electron based runtime application intended to allow this, which will fork a Python server process and display the UI.

 This script builds the desktop only.

-To setup pgAdmin4 Server, see SETUP-SERVER.md.
+To setup pgAdmin4 Server, see guide in SETUP-SERVER.md

 Requirements:

- *) Nodejs version >= 20.0.0
+ - Nodejs version >= 20.0.0
- *) Yarn.
+ - Yarn.
- *) PostgreSQL slackware package.
+ - PostgreSQL slackware package.
- *) Internet connection.
+ - Internet connection.

 File list included in pgadmin4-slackbuild directory:
  1) LICENSE